-- 79 The site lies within the Perth settlement boundary and is primarily identified as white land under policy RD1 residential areas.
-There is a slight encroachment onto the open space identified in the existing LDP but minor incursion into the open space is acceptable as long as it does not affect its amenity resource. - The site benefits from an in principle planning permission (13/01879/IPL) for residential development approved in December 2015 subject to conditions which established the principle of residential development on the site.
+- The site lies within the Perth settlement boundary and is primarily identified as white land under policy RD1 residential areas. - The site benefits from an in principle planning permission (13/01880/IPL) for residential development approved in December 2015 subject to conditions which established the principle of residential development on the site.